grreuze/Utils/README.md

 # Packages

-## > Bool3
-Like a Vector3 but with Bools instead of floats.
-Includes a Property Drawer to have all 3 bools in one line in the inspector.

 ##  > FirstPersonPlayer
 The most basic of First Person Player packages (good for quick prototypes).

-##  > IntVectors
-Like Vectors but with Integers instead of floats.
-Contains IntVector2 and IntVector3 with the corresponding property drawers.

-##  > MinMax
-A simple Vector2 with "min" and "max" values instead of "x" and "y".
-Includes a few handy functions such as clamping or lerping between Min and Max, as well as a property drawer.

 ##  > RealTimeClock
 A basic Canvas displaying HH:MM real time.

 ##  > Title Screen
 A default starting screen with "start" and "exit" buttons.
 Works with mouse, keyboard and gamepad seamlessly.

 # Scripts